 1. Put a mini band around your ankles, and stand in a quarter squat position with your feet shoulder-width apart.

-2. Step your right foot to the right, then follow it with you left, feeling resistance from the band.
+2. Step your right foot to the right, then follow it with your left, feeling resistance from the band.
 Complete a few steps to the right, and then complete a few to the left.

 2. Tighten your abs and bend your legs to lower into a lunge.
-Pause for 1-2 secs, then return back to the to standing position.
+Pause for 1-2 secs, then return back to the standing position.
 Complete all reps before switching sides.

 14. Fire Hydrant

 1. Place a mini resistance band just above your knees then get down on all fours.
 Make sure your back is flat and your head and spine are neutral.
 Pull your shoulders downwards away from your ears and tighten your core muscles.

 2. Lift one leg up and to the side, keeping your knee bent at 90 degrees and lifting to the hip level.
 Keep your weight distributed evenly between your hands and knees.
 Pause at the top, then slowly lower to return to the start position, resisting the pull of the band as you return.
 Continue for the prescribed number of repetitions.
 Switch sides and repeat.

 Tips: Keep your pelvis stable.
 Do not lean to one side and keep your buttock muscles engaged throughout.

 1. Place a mini resistance band just above your knees.
 Stand with your feet slightly wider than hip-width apart creating tension on the band.
 Sit your hips back and down with heels slightly off the ground and knees pushed away.
 Keep your lower back slightly arched.

 2. Abs tight, and take a step forward at a 45-degree angle as far as you can.
 Stay in the half-squat position and take another step forward in the same manner with the other leg.
 Continue for the prescribed number of repetitions.
 Aim for 10 steps on each side.
 20 steps total on both sides to complete one set.